 International Communication is a media and communication Master’s programme designed for students who are interested in deepening their knowledge about global and sustainable communication in different settings.

 This Master’s programme is designed for students who want to deepen their knowledge within the field of Media and Communication and who wish to work in an international media and communications environment.
-The programme focuses on global, intercultural and sustainable communication in different settings, from journalism to organisational communication.
-Combining theoretical and practical work, this international programme provides students with significant theoretical and methodological knowledge.
-After graduating, students may be interested in working for companies with a global and/or intercultural focus or strategy, for example as communication experts.
-International Communication is offered as a 1-year (60 credits) and a 2-year (120 credits) programme.
-The 2-year programme gives students the opportunity to either study abroad at one of our partner universities or take eligible international courses offered at JU.
+The programme focuses on global, intercultural and sustainable communication in different settings, with substantial focus on journalism, environmental communication, as well as media discourse and representation.
+This international programme provides students with significant theoretical and methodological knowledge.
+After graduating, students may be interested in working for companies with communication tasks in an international environment, or to study on a doctoral level.

 (NB Preliminary list of courses)

 Master Thesis in Media and Communication Science 15 Credits

 - Within the programme the following courses are offered:

 - Visual Culture Media Project 7.5 credits

 - International Media Law and Regulations 7.5 credits